Jerusalem Declaration on Antisemitism: Response to criticism

 In Fathom articles from April and May 2021, Michael Walzer, an original signer of the Jerusalem Declaration, responded to criticisms registered against him and the declaration, and reaffirmed his support for the IHRA definition.
-He conceded that like the IHRA definition, the Jerusalem Declaration can be misinterpreted.
-He said the organizers of the declaration should have rejected the signatures of the declaration's antisemitic signatories.
+He conceded that like the IHRA definition, the Jerusalem Declaration could be misinterpreted.
+He said the organizers of the declaration should have rejected the signatures of the declaration's "antisemitic signatories".
 He also said he had signed the declaration because he "thought that JDA offered to create a little distance, nothing more, between antisemitism and the Israel/Palestine battles" which he said he knows "often overlap".
 With regard to calls to repeal the IHRA definition in Great Britain, he said that "rescinding IHRA or replacing it with a definition perceived as more permissive would send a very bad message to students and teachers at British universities".